-A 2-phase clustering approach similar to Athanasiou et al. (2021) was applied to group the available profiles into 100 clusters
+A two-phase clustering approach similar to that in Athanasiou et al. (2021) was applied to group the available profiles into 100 clusters based on their similarities, each described by its representative profile (centroid) called a typological coastal profile (TCP) (red dots in Fig. 2).
+We excluded some of the 1430 profiles from Athanasiou et al. (2021), which were found to be at highly dynamic areas (e.g., transect at the tips of the Wadden islands where no clear dune features were identified) or transects at the non-exposed side of the Wadden islands, leaving 1368 transect for our study.
+The 1368 profiles were first clustered into 300 initial groups, leading to 300 initial TCPs, based on a set of 10 morphological and hydrodynamic parameters that characterize each profile (Table 1).
+Then a second clustering was performed on the 300 initial

-- 125 based on their similarities, each described by its representative profile (centroid) called a typological coastal profile (TCP) (red dots in Figure 2).
-We excluded some of the 1,430 profiles from Athanasiou et al. (2021), which were found to be at highly dynamic areas (e.g., transect at the tips of the Wadden islands where no clear dune features were identified) or transects at the non-exposed side of the Wadden islands, leaving 1,368 transect for our study.
-The 1,368 profiles were first clustered to 300 initial groups, leading to 300 initial TCPs, based on a set of 10 morphological and hydrodynamic parameters that characterize - 130 each profile (Table 1).
-Then a second clustering was performed on the 300 initial TCPs, where their simulated dune response to ten different storms was taken into account, to group them in 100 clusters and obtain the final TCPs.
+TCPs, where their simulated dune response to 10 different storms was taken into account, to group them in 100 clusters and obtain the final TCPs.
 For detailed information on the exact methodology we refer to Athanasiou et al. (2021).
-Most of the resulting TCPs were located at the Delta coast (~55%), indicating that the similarity of the profiles there is lower, in comparison to the Holland (~25%) and Wadden (~20%) coasts. - 135Table 1: Morphological and hydrodynamic parameters used to characterize each profile in the clustering procedure along with their individual weights.
-A brief description of each parameter is provided.
-For more detailed information please see Athanasiou et al. (2021).
+Most of the resulting TCPs were located at the Delta coast ($\sim 55\,\%$), indicating that the similarity of the profiles there is lower in comparison to the Holland ($\sim 25\,\%$) and Wadden ($\sim 20\,\%$) coasts.